 As a new parent, you must’ve observed that each time you take your baby to the pediatrician, they are weighed and their length (height) is carefully measured and diligently recorded.
+Height Weight Charts for Children helps to check if the baby is in right pace of growth.
 The measurements are also plotted on your baby’s infant growth chart.
 These readings serve as a reference point for your pediatrician to understand your baby’s individual growth and their growth against the national (sometimes international) average.

 Your doctor makes a note of your baby’s weight and height in metric and standard units.
 The reference point is plotted in terms of percentiles.
 It is important to remember that children falling under either ends of the spectrum are as healthy as those in the middle of the spectrum.